AEmilioDiStefano/client-server-development/README.md

 ### Tests

-In order to use our create() function, let's add a dragon to our database with the following code:
+**In order to use our create() function**, let's add a dragon to our database with the following code:

 ![host-and-port](images/7-create-dragon.png)